abxh/data-structures-c/implementations/bitarray/README.md

 Big endian order is used.
 This means that we start from the most significant bit for the operations.
 For example, for the bits `1000`, we start from `1`.

-Finally, `NULL` is not checked for, so it must be checked manually after the allocation.